 Three kilometres downstream was a crafting and trading settlement connected to Vranduk where the village Varošište is now located.

-The medieval Vranduk Castle, or Vranduk Fortress as it is sometimes known, sits on a hill above the Bosna river and once served as the residence of King Stjepan Tomas, who ruled Bosnia in the mid-fifteenth century AD.
+The medieval Vranduk Castle, or Vranduk Fortress as it is sometimes known, once served as the residence of King Stjepan Tomas, who ruled Bosnia in the mid-fifteenth century AD.

 Discover the best Historic Sites in Bosnia, such as the famous site of Vranduk and more, includes interactive Bosnian cultural places map.